Reducing Careless Mistakes in Math for IP, O-Levels, A-Levels

 Especially when you are from an Integrated Programme school, where the tests are harder, non standardized, and it is difficult to find relevant practice material that is available in the market to prepare you for the tests.

-Here are some tips we have gathered over a decade of teaching on how to eliminate, if not effectively reduce carelessness in Mathematics so that you can ace that test.
+Here are practical tips to reduce carelessness in Mathematics so that you can perform under time pressure.

 1. Questions are based on trends